How to Explore Goa, India like a Local: Locals introduce their city.

 Five hot tips for enjoying Goa:

-- Renting a scooter is a must.
+- Renting a scooter is a must when traveling in India.

 - Pack separate Goa clothes (for nightlife) with all your other conservative “india clothes”.